Cross River guber: I deserve right of first refusal, Sen Enoh tells APC

 Recalling his 2019 governorship contest, he said, “I didn’t lose for the fault of mine.”

-He expressed surprise that the party which claimed to have zoned governorship seat to the southern senatorial district of the state,set up a committee to prone down the number of aspirants to two in each senatorial district.
+He expressed surprise that the party which claimed to have zoned governorship seat to the southern senatorial district of the state, set up a committee to prune the number of aspirants to two in each senatorial district.

 “I woke up to see in most of the platforms in Cross River State APC, that the state party leadership has set up a seven-member committee, that the seven-member committee is supposed to engage and interact with all the governorship aspirants with the purpose of pruning them down.
 Açcording to the party, pruning them down to two from the central and two from the south and you begin to wonder what has suddenly happened to the ‘Back to South Agenda.’